thomas051083/psd-psw/_pswlf-2020/0a-occ.md

       <br>This session allows you to gain insights into the EduTrust Certification Scheme and its role in raising the standards of private education in Singapore.
       <br>
       <br>Learning Outcomes:
-      <br>• Explain the role(s) that regulators have in engaging their sector, and in ensuring that regulations and schemes remain effective to the sector.
+      <br>• Explain the role(s) that regulators have in engaging their sector, and in ensuring that regulations and schemes remain effective to the sector
       <br>• Articulate the lessons learnt in improving business processes
       <br>
       <a href="http://www.csc.gov.sg">Click here to register.</a>